agilajah/agilajah.github.io/_posts/2018-07-18-generative-modelling-1-driving-simulator.md

 ---
 layout: post
-title: On Generative Modelling Part 1 - Introduction
+title: On Generative Modelling Part 1 - Driving Simulator
 description: "A series where we can discuss about generative modelling and its application.
 It is the first instalment of the series."
 tags: [Machine Learning, On Generative Modelling]
 comments: true